-With JOAN TOWER (piano) & CAROL WINCENC (flute)
+With JOAN TOWER (piano), CAROL WINCENC (flute) & BLAIR McMILLEN (piano)

-This special concert celebrates Grammy-winning composer Joan Tower on her 80th birthday year, with the Jasper String Quartet, flutist Carol Wincenc, and two of Joan Tower’s students who have written short pieces for the occasion.
-The program will include premieres of three new compositions, one by Joan Tower and one each by her students Corey Chang and Chris Beroes-Haigis
+This special concert celebrates Grammy-winning composer Joan Tower on her 80th birthday year, with the Jasper String Quartet, flutist Carol Wincenc, pianist Blair McMillen, violinist Leonardo Pineda, and two of Joan Tower’s students — Christopher Beroes-Haigis and Corey Chang — who have written short pieces for the occasion.
+The program will include premieres of three new compositions, one by Joan Tower and one each by Chang and Beroes-Haigis.

 Joan Tower is widely regarded as one of the most important American composers living today.
 During a career spanning more than 50 years, she has made lasting contributions to musical life in the United States as composer, performer, conductor, and educator.
 Her works have been commissioned by major ensembles, soloists, and orchestras, including the Emerson, Tokyo, and Muir quartets; soloists Evelyn Glennie, Carol Wincenc, David Shifrin, and John Browning; and the orchestras of Chicago, New York, St. Louis, Pittsburgh, and Washington DC among others.